atharva-sardar02/flight-schedule-pro/README.md

   - **Private Pilot:** Visibility >3 mi, ceiling >1000 ft
   - **Instrument Rated:** IMC acceptable, no thunderstorms/icing

-### AI-Powered Rescheduling
+### AI-Powered Automatic Rescheduling
+- 🤖 **Fully Automated:** When weather gets bad, AI automatically generates reschedule options - no manual trigger needed
+- ⚡ **Smart Triggers:** Automatically activates when:
+  - Weather conflict is critical (within 2 hours of flight), OR
+  - Booking has been AT_RISK for >1 hour and flight is within 12 hours
-- 🤖 LangGraph workflow for complex multi-constraint optimization
+- 🔄 **LangGraph Workflow:** Complex multi-constraint optimization using AI
 - 📅 7-day rescheduling window from cancellation date
 - ✅ Zero-conflict guarantee (validates against both calendars + existing bookings)
 - 🌤️ Weather forecast validation for all 5 locations per suggestion
 - 🎯 Generates 3 ranked alternative time slots
+- 📧 **Automatic Notifications:** Users are notified when options are ready to review

 ### Availability Management
 - 📆 Built-in calendar system for instructors and students